This company is not yet accredited. To learn more, see reviews below or submit your own.

 Discover is a leading direct bank and electronic payment services company.
 It’s one of the most trusted financial institutions in the country, and it has been operating since 1986, which is when it introduced the first cash rewards credit card.
 It provides international credit solutions and acquires 5,000 new customers every day.

-- Cash back: The Discover It Card offers great cash-back rewards, including 5 percent cash back in rotating categories and 1 percent cash back on everything else.
+Cash back: The Discover It Card offers great cash-back rewards, including 5 percent cash back in rotating categories and 1 percent cash back on everything else.

-- Financial Education Center: Excellent online resource for those who need to learn about money management and how to stay out of debt.
+Financial Education Center: Excellent online resource for those who need to learn about money management and how to stay out of debt.

-- Account freeze: If a card is lost or stolen, it's easy to freeze it by using the online app or by using their mobile app.
+Account freeze: If a card is lost or stolen, it's easy to freeze it by using the online app or by using their mobile app.

-- Free FICO credit score: Discover provides a free online FICO credit score for consumers who have an account.
+Free FICO credit score: Discover provides a free online FICO credit score for consumers who have an account.

-- Reputation: Discover has a great reputation as one of the largest lending institutions in the country.
+Reputation: Discover has a great reputation as one of the largest lending institutions in the country.
 The company also has a wonderful reputation for customer service.

-- Convenience: The website makes it easy to apply for an account and set up payments.
+Convenience: The website makes it easy to apply for an account and set up payments.

-- Best for Consumers who have good-to-excellent credit, consumers in need of a balance transfer and consumers who need to establish or rebuild credit.
+Best for: Consumers who have good-to-excellent credit, consumers in need of a balance transfer and consumers who need to establish or rebuild credit.

-Discover Company Profile
+Discover Company Information